 Wenlock Priory – Delve into the town’s history with a visit to the hauntingly beautiful ruins of Wenlock Priory, an English Heritage site established on the grounds of St. Milburga’s Abbey around 680 AD.

-Much Wenlock Museum and Visitor Information Centre / Guildhall – Take a journey through time as you visit the much-revered Much Wenlock Museum, immersing yourself in the town’s heritage and gaining deep insights into its past through engaging exhibits and informative resources.
-Open May – September, Thursday – Sunday 10:30am – 1pm and 1:30-4:30pm.
-Please check for winter opening hours.
-The historic Guildhall is open April – October, Friday – Monday 11am – 4pm.
+Much Wenlock Museum and Visitor Information Centre – Take a journey through time as you visit the much-revered Much Wenlock Museum, immersing yourself in the town’s heritage and gaining deep insights into its past through engaging exhibits and informative resources.

-Exploring the Town Centre – Immerse yourself in the ambience of Much Wenlock by strolling through its town centre, adorned with traditional shops that offer a range of goods and services with a warm and personal touch.
-From local crafts to delectable treats, the town centre offers a delightful blend of history and modernity.
+Exploring the Town Centre – Immerse yourself in the ambiance of Much Wenlock by strolling through its town center, adorned with traditional shops that offer a range of goods and services with a warm and personal touch.
+From local crafts to delectable treats, the town center offers a delightful blend of history and modernity.

 A weekend in Much Wenlock offers a blend of relaxation, exploration, and cultural immersion.
 Begin your weekend with a leisurely stroll through the town, visiting the various historic sites, from the ruins of Wenlock Priory to the charming streets lined with traditional shops.
 Dive into the town’s rich history at the Much Wenlock Museum and Visitor Information Centre, and gain an understanding of the pivotal role this town played in the revival of the Olympic Games.
 On the second day, venture into the surrounding Shropshire countryside, indulging in a picturesque walk along Wenlock Edge, followed by a visit to the quaint villages and countryside attractions that are within easy reach of the town.
 Finally, wind down your weekend by sampling local delicacies at the town’s eateries and taking in the timeless beauty of Much Wenlock before bidding farewell, with the promise of returning to this charming town in the near future.